fastvideo.training.training_utils#

 |

 Load distillation checkpoint with both generator and fake_score models.
+Supports MoE (Mixture of Experts) models with transformer_2 variants.
 Returns the step number from which training should resume. |

 |